14 Nov Tasmanian Tiger Plate Carrier QR LC – Before You Buy

 As mentioned in one of our previous videos/blogs we’re going to talk about Instinct’s new plate carrier.
 The Tasmanian Tiger Plate Carrier QR LC.

-But before we dig into this subject, make sure to subscribe to our blog page by filling in the form on your right.
-Also don’t forget to share our blogpost with your fellow weekend warriors by using the share buttons on your left.
+But before we dig into this subject, make sure to subscribe to our blog page by filling in the form.
+Also make sure to visit our Youtube Channel by clicking the button.
 If you’re looking for quality tactical products of your own, make sure to visit shop.reconbrothers.com.

 As for today we’ll be talking about Instinct’s new plate carrier (the coyote brown one) and in the meanwhile we’ll be comparing it to Viper his older plate carrier the Tasmanian Tiger plate carrier MKIII (the olive drab one).
 This way we can show the new features and the differences between both carriers.